a-kravets/Data-Engineering-UCU/Dev-DataOps/kubernetes/README.md

 ```
 ## Building containers with DockerFile and [Cloud Build](https://cloud.google.com/build/docs/overview)

+Cloud Build is a build automation service.
+It:

+* Compiles source code.
+* Builds container images.
+* Runs tests or scripts.
+* Pushes the built image to a registry.

+**When to use Cloud Build:**

+* To automate building containers whenever code changes (CI/CD pipelines).
+* To ensure reproducible, isolated builds that don’t depend on your laptop.
+* To integrate testing or security scanning before deploying.
+* You run it before deploying to Kubernetes.

+Cloud Build prepares the artifacts (like the container image) that Deployments will run.

 You can write build configuration files to provide instructions to Cloud Build as to which tasks to perform when building a container.
 These build files can fetch dependencies, run unit tests, analyses and more.
 In this task, you'll create a DockerFile and use it as a build configuration script with Cloud Build.
 You will also create a simple shell script (quickstart.sh) which will represent an application inside the container.